CyberFraudCentre/Hacker-Playbook/README.md

 __It is good practice to first synchronise your fork with the main repo__ First, pull remote changes to local upstream `git fetch upstream`.
 Second, merge changes to local main branch `git merge upstream/main`.

+### Creating a New Branch and Making Changes

+A new branch must be created and switched to.
+Creating a new __local__ branch can be done with the command `git branch [branch-name]` which can then be switched to using `git checkout branch-name` (these two steps can be done in a single command - `git checkout -b branch-name`).

+Changes can be committed locally with `git commit [path-to-file]` (to commit only a specific portion of the changes made to a file, use `git commit -p [path-to-file]`).